la-rebelion/mcp-docs/docs/3-components/hapi-server/index.md

 # HAPI Server: API-first approach for Model Context Protocol

-The HAPI server is a modern, API-first platform for building and exposing headless APIs.
-It is designed to work seamlessly with OpenAPI specifications and the Model Context Protocol (MCP), enabling robust schema validation, dynamic routing, and secure integration for any context-driven application.
+The HAPI server is a modern, API-first platform for building and exposing [headless APIs](http://localhost:3000/glossary#hapi---headless-api-stack-a-software-architecture-that-separates-the-business-logic-in-backend-services-from-the-client-layer-enabling-greater-flexibility-and-scalability).
+It is designed to work seamlessly with OpenAPI specifications, gRPC IDL, and the Model Context Protocol (MCP), enabling robust schema validation, dynamic routing, and secure integration for any context-driven application.

 ## What is the HAPI Server?
-HAPI (Headless API) is a lightweight, extensible server that:
+[HAPI](http://localhost:3000/glossary#h) (**Headless API**) is a lightweight, extensible server that:
-- Accepts OpenAPI/Swagger schemas as input
+- Accepts either OpenAPI specs or gRPC IDL as input
 - Auto-generates RESTful endpoints and validation layers
+- Translates API services into a context-aware, API-first architecture through MCP
-- Integrates with MCP for context-aware operations
+- Companions with the [routing engine](/component/routing-engine) for advanced traffic management,
   - Supports dynamic subdomain routing and multi-tenancy

-:::tip
+  - Included in the cloud [HAPI Stack](http://localhost:3000/glossary#hapi-stack), optional in on-premise setups (BYO)

+:::info[**API-first by default**]
-**API-first by default:** HAPI treats your OpenAPI schema as the contract.
+HAPI treats your [API schema as the contract](https://rebelion.la/you-dont-need-to-implement-mcp-servers-a-contract-first-approach-to-ai-tool-integration?showSharer=true).
 All endpoints, validation, and docs are generated from your spec—no manual wiring required.
 :::

 ## Core Features
-- **OpenAPI-driven:** Import your OpenAPI (Swagger) schema to instantly generate endpoints
+- **API-driven:** Import your API (Swagger or IDL) schema to instantly generate endpoints
 - **Validation layers:** Requests and responses are validated against your schema
 - **Dynamic routing:** Easily manage subdomains and route traffic to the right tenant or instance
 - **Security:** Supports OAuth2, API keys, and custom auth via OpenAPI security schemes
+  - For [gRPC authentication](https://grpc.io/docs/guides/auth/#extending-grpc-to-support-other-authentication-mechanisms), HAPI Server uses metadata and MCP context, or mutual TLS
 - **Extensible:** Add custom logic, hooks, or middleware as needed

 ## How HAPI Fits in the MCP Stack